-Turn on electrical power to the water heater.

-NOTICE: The water heater will conduct a system diagnostic (approximately 8 minutes) each time power is applied from an off state.
-Normal operation will begin after the system diagnostic has been completed..
+- Turn on electrical power to the water heater. - Press the Mode/Enter button 2 to set the operating mode.
+NOTICE: The water heater will conduct a system diagnostic (approximately 8 minutes) prior to returning to operation.

-Once the diagnostic sequence has finished, the fan should turn on.
-This typically takes 8 minutes, (the User Interface Module will display "-", "---", "---" repetitively during this period).
+has finished, the fan should turn on.
+This typically takes 8 minutes, (the User Interface Module will display "-", "---" repetitively during this period).
 NOTICE: The heat pump's fan will not turn on if the incoming water temperature is less than 59°F/15°C and/or the ambient air temperature is above 120°F/15°C, or below 45°F/7.2°C. Should the internal diagnostics detect a problem with the heat pump, an error code will be displayed.